humdingerb/quicklaunch/ReadMe.md

 *   _Show the path to an application_ — interesting when you have several copies of an application.
 *   _Wait for a second letter before starting the search_ — starts QuickLaunch with the previous search.
 *   _Remeber last search term_ — probably only useful for slow systems.
+*   _Launch applications with a single click_ — instead of requiring the usual double-click.
 *   _Window always on top_ — the window floats modally in front of all others.
 Useful if you start a few apps after another and don't want to lose QuickLauch under the newly opening windows.
 *   _Ignore these files & folders (and their subfolders)_ that you can add and remove from the list with the buttons at the bottom.
 You can also right-click an app in the main window's result list to add that specific app to the ignore list.